Xlucidator/Orrery/README.md

 Method 2: Using Visual Studio SLN

-- The project has prepared a pre-set .sln file in sln/ file to be used
+- The project has prepared a pre-set .sln file in sln/ file to be used：After Open the sln，**REMEMBER TO switch to EscapeDungeon Project after buid and run**

 - If the current .sln in sln/ do not work, you could create your own sln one with the following command